bkehr/popins/README.md

 Installation
 ------------

-1. Download the SeqAn library.
+1. Download the SeqAn library, version 2.1.0..
 You do *not* need to follow the SeqAn install instructions.
    You only need the directory .../include/seqan of the SeqAn core library with all its content.
-   Look for the header file vcf_io.h and folder vcf_io/.
-If it is not present, copy it from extras/include/seqan into your seqan directory.
 2. Install all other prerequisites (bwa, velvet, samtools, and sickle).
    Compile velvet with a larger maximum k-mer length than the default if desired, e.g. MAXKMERLENGTH=63.
    A maximum k-mer length of 47 or higher is necessary for default parameters of PopIns (velvet's default is 31).
-3. Set the path to the SeqAn core library by editing the file popins.config.
+3. Set the path to the SeqAn core library by editing the file popins.config or add a symbolic link in the popins directory 'ln -s /path/to/seqan'.
-   Also set the paths to bwa, velveth/velvetg, samtools, and sickle if they are not in your PATH variable.
+   Also set the paths to bwa, velveth/velvetg, samtools, and sickle in the file popins.config if they are not in your PATH variable.
 4. Run 'make' in the popins directory.

 If everything is setup correctly, this will create the binary 'popins'.